near

 St Peter-St Joseph Children's Home-affectionately referred to as St PJ's Children's Home-is a short-term emergency shelter for children in crisis.

-With over 125 years of caring for children, St PJ's Children's Home has a unique understanding of and commitment to providing a safe, nurturing environment for children facing challenges as a result of abuse and neglect.
+With over 125 years of caring for children, St PJ's Children's Home has a unique understanding of and commitment to providing a safe, loving, and nurturing environment for children facing challenges as a result of abuse and neglect and in crisis.

 In partnership with Catholic Charities, and under the umbrella of the Archdiocese of San Antonio, Inc., St PJ's Children's Home serves as a temporary home to children who suffer abuse and neglect.
 Today, our home includes domestic and international shelters, counseling services and a mental health task force that extends to community-based counseling.